seancarmody/bibtex/README.md

 PDF versions of many of the papers are in the same directory here locally, so I have put *.pdf in the .gitignore file so they don't all end up on github!

+Note: because I use this repo across Windows and OSX machines, I have the git autocrlf option set to true.
+This can be done with the following command:

+> git config --global core.autocrlf true

 Sean Carmody.

 [bibdesk]: http://bibdesk.sourceforge.net/ BibDesk